 I think we have been very lucky with our heating.
 We have a Truma Ultraheat which can work of gas or mains electric.
-We only use it on gas.
+We almost always use it on gas.

 The only problem we get is with high winds.
 Gusts above around 40-50mph will cause the heater flame to blow out.
-Not a big deal if it is occassional, as it re-ignites automatically, but if it is a pain if it is continuous.
-We have fitted a flue extension which helps a lot, but if it is really windy and we need the heater, the only alternatives are to either use the cooker for heat or run the engine, or move to a less exposed position.
+Not a big deal if it is occasional, as it re-ignites automatically, but if it is a pain if it is continuous.
+We have fitted a flue extension which helps a lot, and it blows out much less if we have the offside of the van facing the wind.
+But if it is really windy and we need the heater, the only alternatives are to either use the cooker for heat or run the engine, or move to a less exposed position.
 Using the cooker is usually said to be a bad idea, but personally, I can’t see why putting a pan on the burner, or a pie in the oven will make it safer!!
 We have a smoke alarm and a CO alarm fitted BTW.

 While travelling we switch all of the gas appliances off (for safety of course) The standard engine heater will heat the van even on the coldest day but it takes quite a long time to get up to temperature.
 After all it is designed to only heat the front seats.
 The Truma heats up the van in a a few minutes.

 Some vans are fitted with diesel heaters which seems a good idea as they are about half the price per KWh compared to Calor in 13Kg bottles.
 But they need electricity continuously.
 I believe its around 1.5A. and there is a surge in current as they start up.